jobs-at/coding-exercise-frontend/README.md

 ## Tasks to be done

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).
-   The endpoint which delivers the data is already implemented and can be consumed. (see `index` controller action in `JobController.php`.
+   The endpoint which gets the data and passes it to the page is already implemented.
+   (see `index` controller action in `JobController.php`).
+The `index.blade.php` is the home page which contains a dummy `JobList.vue` component as starting point for you.

    Following information should be displayed:
    * Title of the job.